How To Delete Personal Information from Google

 • Fake pornography: Google will also remove any fake imagery where an individual is identifiable and is depicted as either nude and/or in a sexually explicit situation.
 The image also needs to be distributed without the individual’s consent for Google to remove it.

 • Content on sites with exploitative removal practices: Some websites post content and make users pay to remove it.
-If the individual is the subject in the content, the website is not a business review site, and it necessitates payments for removal, you can ask Google to remove it for you, for free.
+If the individual is the subject of the content, the website is not a business review site, and it necessitates payments for removal, you can ask Google to remove it for you, for free.

 • Financial, medical, or national ID info: Google will also remove any national identification numbers like Social Security numbers, bank account and credit card numbers, images of signatures, and personal medical records.